-Any deleted files on Mac would be moved to Trash folder, the user can then decide whether to restore the deleted files or erase them permanently.
+Any deleted files on Mac would be moved to the Trash folder, the user can then decide whether to restore the deleted files or erase them permanently.
 While emptying the Trash, you might have come across a few files that would not get deleted.
-This could be because the files might be in use with other application, corrupted file or various other reasons.
-No matter what the reason is, below are few ways which will help you on emptying the Trash.
-By following the steps mention in the article below, you will be able to empty trash on Mac.
+This could be because the files might be in use with other applications, corrupted files or various other reasons.
+No matter what the reason is, below are a few ways which will help you in emptying the Trash.
+By following the steps mentioned in the article below, you will be able to empty trash on Mac.

-Method 1: Check If the File is Still in Use
+- Check If the File is Still in Use

 When emptying the Trash, if you get ‘File in Use’ error then try to close the app which is using the file.
-In such cases, try closing all the running apps running in the back ground.
+In such cases, try closing all the running apps running in the background.
 This will ensure that the file is not being used by any app.
 Now go back to Trash and try emptying it.
 If it still doesn’t, move to the next method.

 The file that you are trying to delete might be in use by another application, making it difficult for you to empty Trash.
 Reboot the Mac in Safe Mode and clear Trash as shown below

-- Reboot your Mac, press and hold the Shift key, as you do so you will find Apple logo appear on the screen
+- Reboot your Mac, press and hold the Shift key, as you do so you will find Apple logo appear on the screen.

-- Once the login screen appears release the shift key and login to the computer
+- Once the login screen appears release the shift key and login to the computer.

-- After booting into the Safe Mode, open Trash and then click on Empty
+- After booting into the Safe Mode, open Trash and then click on Empty.

 This is another method to empty the trash.
 Sometimes, the files may be locked hence, you are unable to empty the Trash bin.
 Hold down the Option key then go to Finder, then empty Trash.
 This should definitely help you in cleaning the Trash as the Option key invokes Mac ‘Force Empty’ feature to bypass all the locked files and removes every other item residing in your Trash.